VitorTiberio/Discrete_Time_Fourier_Transform/README.md

 ## Defining an auxiliary function $g_d(t)$ that comes very close to g[n] ##

-To initialize our analysis, we need to define a intermediary function, to help us to get the DTFT.
+To initialize our analysis, we need to define an intermediary function, to help us to get the DTFT.

 When we are talking about g[n], the value in intervals of n is equal to zero, while the value in n is different zero.